Is glycine the safest medicine? Glycine: application features and side effects

 Glycine overdose symptoms

-Signs of drug abuse are expressed in:
+Signs of drug abuse include:

-• sensation constant fatigue, weakness and lethargy;
+• feeling constant fatigue, weakness and lethargy;

 • constantly low pressure;